 2017-2018 Ronak Tapiavala (B.S., U. of Oklahoma)

 Ronak’s research project involved the study of the artificial sweetener sucralose, and its potential impact on physiological and metabolic aspects of Daphnia.
 Sucralose is one of the main ingredients found in the artificial sweetener, Splenda, which is found in a wide variety of low-calorie beverages.
 Given that sucralose is quite “metabolically stable”, much of it ends up into aquatic ecosystems via waste-water run-off.
 Its role as a man-made eco-toxicant remains to be fully examined.
 One of the major assays that Ronak performed involved testing the effects of sucralose on the heart rate of various clones of Daphnia, including both modern-day clones, as well as “ancient” (centuries-old) clones to determine if modern Daphnia clones have adapted to this artificial sweetener.
 Here is a video clip of a Daphnia pulicaria female (carrying eggs/embryos) that has been exposed to sucralose.
-You can see the beating heart just above the brood chamber (containing developing embryos).
-Ronak graduated from OU in May 2018.
-He has been accepted into the UT Health San Antonio School of Dentistry for fall 2019.
+You can see the beating heart just above the brood chamber, which contains developing embryos.
+(Ronak graduated from OU in May 2018.
+He began dental school at the UT Health San Antonio School of Dentistry in fall 2019.)

 2017 – 2018 Jake Scott (B.S., U. of Oklahoma)